Gingerrr

-Gingerrr is a 2025 Nigerian action comedy film written by Xavier Ighorodje that blends suspense, comedy, and mystery into a single cinematic experience.
-The movie production is executively produced by Ope Ajayi, Oluwabukunmi Adeaga-Ilori (popularly known as KieKie), Bisola Aiyeola, Wumi Toriola, Bolaji Ogunmola and Creative catalyst.
+Gingerrr is a 2025 Nigerian action comedy film written by Xavier Ighorodje and executive produced by Ope Ajayi, Bukunmi Adeaga-ilori, Bisola Aiyeola, Wumi Toriola, Bolaji Ogunmola and Creative catalyst.

-Gingerrr was co- produced by Onyeka Nnama under the umbrella of COTS Production, under the artistic guidance of director Yemi Morafa and distributed by Cinemax.
+Gingerrr was co- produced by Onyeka Nnama under the umbrella of COTS Production.

-The movie is the story of four friends with a common goal and fate, who embark on a bold heist to transform their lives.
+The movie tells the story of four friends with a common goal and fate, who embark on a bold heist to transform their lives.
 They were desperate to escape their past and banded together to complete the dangerous task.
-However, as the plot comes to fruition, their partnership is threatened by secret objectives and personal secrets, placing suspense at the core of the narrative.
-The movie features popular Nollywood characters like Bisola Aiyeola, Bolaji Ogunmola, Bukunmi Adeaga-Ilori, Wumi Toriola, Timini Egbuson, Odunlade Adekola, Lateef Adedimeji.
+The movie features Nollywood cast like Bisola Aiyeola, Bolaji Ogunmola, Bukunmi Adeaga-Ilori, Wumi Toriola, Timini Egbuson, Odunlade Adekola, Lateef Adedimeji.

 Synopsis

 When a high-stake heist becomes their only hope of escape from the life, they know to the life they want, four women with nothing to lose, brought together by fate, must take a stand!
 Bound by a shared vendetta, they join forces to pull off a daring heist, but their alliance is tested when each one reveals a hidden agenda to betray the others.